Fitus/Zaloha2.sh/DOCUMENTATION.md

 <b>unl.UP.b</b>  unlink file in &lt;backupDir&gt; + <b>UPDATE.b</b> (can be switched off via the
           <b>--noUnlink</b> option, see below)

-(internal use, for completion only)
+(internal use, for completeness only)
 -----------------------------------
 <b>OK</b>        object without needed action in &lt;sourceDir&gt; (either files or
           directories already synchronized with &lt;backupDir&gt;, or other objects